biiingbooong/kokoa-clone-2021/README.md

 # Kokoa Clone 2021 Projecta

-clone kokoa with HTML and CSS.
+Use HTML & CSS only!